About Miles Board

-But I am skeptical about the quality of components that Miles use because after a year of use, the battery is completely dead and can no longer pull me up any sort of incline.
+But I am sceptical about the quality of components that Miles use because, after a year of use, the battery is completely dead and can no longer pull me up any sort of incline.

 My love for this eboard has dwindled over time and now doesn’t even make the list of my favourite best electric skateboards.

 Who Is This Electric Skateboard For?

 The Miles Boards are small electric skateboards that are good for getting from A to B so long as you don’t have too many hills to climb.

 Also, don’t expect this board to last longer than a year.
 I gave my Miles Dual to a friend who rode it every day and the battery completely died in just under a year of use.

 They use cheap quality components to save a few bucks but still charge a premium for it.